merely-useful/py-rse/index.md

 The original environment manager for Python development was [`virtualenv`][virtualenv], which has been more recently superseded by [`pipenv`][pipenv].
-The advantage that `conda` has over these options is that it is language agnostic (i.e. you can isolate non-Python packages in your environments too) and supports binary packages (i.e. you don't need to compile the source code after installing), so it has become the environment manager of choice in data science.
+The advantage that `conda` has over these options is that it is language agnostic (i.e., you can isolate non-Python packages in your environments too) and supports binary packages (i.e., you don't need to compile the source code after installing), so it has become the environment manager of choice in data science.
 In this book `conda` is used to export the details of an environment when documenting the computational methodology for a report (Section \@ref(provenance-code))